PX4/PX4-user_guide/en/debug/probe_bmp.md

-# Black Magic Probe
+# Black Magic Probe (and Dronecode Probe)

 The [Black Magic Probe](https://black-magic.org) is an easy to use, mostly plug-and-play, JTAG/SWD debugger for embedded microcontrollers.
-Since the Black Magic Probe is a generic debug probe, you will need an adapters that can be purchased here:
+Since the Black Magic Probe is a generic debug probe, you will need an adapter to connect to Pixhawk flight controllers, which can be purchased here:

 - [Drone Code Debug Adapter](https://1bitsquared.com/products/drone-code-debug-adapter) (1 BIT SQUARED).